manlikemishap/manlikemishap.github.io/_posts/2020-04-09-release-strategies.md

 A recent paper by [Madaio, et. al (2020)](http://www.jennwv.com/papers/checklists.pdf) puts forward a "checklist" approach for developers to use to benchmark their progress against fairness objectives.
 The checklist is inspired by the process surgeons go through before, during, and after surgeries and is co-designed with ML practitioners to align with their existing workflows.
 Fairness is hard, and the fuzzy nature of ethics principles don't always mesh with developers' quantitative approach.
 By using open-ended questions and engaging practitioners at every step of their design and implementation process, this approach bridges some of the gap between development and end-user stakeholders.

-There certainly are other checklist approaches, one that springs to mind is DCMS's "Data Ethics Framework" but these don't ___ and don't ___.
+There certainly are other checklist approaches -- one that springs to mind is the UK Department of Digital Culture, Media, and Sport's [Data Ethics Workbook](https://www.gov.uk/government/publications/data-ethics-workbook) -- but those developed by public-sector organizations often fail to match how machine learning models are actually designed and deployed.
+For example, the Data Ethics Workbook applies narrowly to what we might call "data science" -- collecting and analyzing data -- and fails to address the particular subtleties of deep learning.

 There are also efforts to develop quantitative toolkits developers can deploy, however these are often targeted at the end-product (falling into the "potentially too-late" category) and may not be able to measure all of the nuanced fairness that we want.
+Moreover, most toolkits aren't capable of capturing every nuanced dimension of fairness, toolkits like [AI Fairness 360](http://aif360.mybluemix.net/) provide lenses to think about racial, gender, and age disparities, but fail to measure [other protected classes](https://www.un.org/ruleoflaw/thematic-areas/human-rights/equality-and-non-discrimination/).

 ### How do we mandate this?

-Regardless of how we choose to develop and release a model.
-We should understand what regulatory frameworks exist to [7, 35, 49, 56, 73]
+Regardless of how we choose to develop and release a model, we should understand what regulatory frameworks govern its design and release.
+As private-sector organizations design processes for meeting these regulations we should incentivize them sharing these systems and practices publicly.